Rare Genomics (RG)

-Updating the Rare Genomics Institute’s website, which was created in 2011, to comply with modern web standards and bring more visibility to their cause.
-A case study in moving from Squarespace 7.0 to 7.1
+I worked as the lead web designer to update the Rare Genomics Institute’s website, ensuring it meets modern web standards and increases visibility for their cause.
+A case study on transitioning from Squarespace 7.0 to 7.1.

 • Rare Genomics is a nonprofit organization that supports individuals with rare diseases by providing access to cutting-edge research, genetic testing, and specialized medical care.
 Their website, a vital resource for patients and researchers alike, needed a redesign to improve usability, modernize the user experience, and better align with their mission.